 Designer or particularly noteworthy pieces will have individual prices, but all other items will have a colored tag.
 This tag correlates to the price of the item per kilo.
 You can weigh your clothes according to each color to figure out the total price.

 The second Kilo Shop is just a few doors down from the first, and it features much more inventory that is not necessarily as curated as the other store.

 However, that is not to say that you won’t find amazing clothing there.
-You can easily find vintage and name-brand items at this location as well, as well as bandanas, purses, and other accessories.
+You can easily find vintage and name-brand items at this location, as well, and bandanas, purses, and other accessories are also available.

 This store does feature a lot more pieces from fast fashion brands, though.
 So if you’re not interested in vintage pieces per se, and you’re looking to reduce your fashion waste, check out the well-stocked thrift store in the center of Athens.

 Kilo Shop (both stores) are also great places to find vintage Levis, Doc Marten boots, and leather jackets.
-Even though these are always the most sought after secondhand items, they always have them.
+Even though these are always the most sought after secondhand items, they always carry these types of items.

 If you search well enough, inevitably you’ll find some amazing items from name-brand stores (and even vintage pieces!) at insanely low prices.

 While Kilo Shop is usually just a bit lower than big retailers, or even higher if the piece is exceptional, Mania offers really great deals.

 Just like at Kilo Shop, clothes are priced by weight here, and items on the first floor have a different price than items on the second floor, so you’ll have to pay for your stuff before you head upstairs where you can find items at the lowest price.